masjit-gsi/go-fiber-boilerplate/README.md

 - `./app/controllers` folder for functional controllers (used in routes)
 - `./app/models` folder for describe business models and methods of your project
+- `./app/repository` folder for describe `const` of your project
-- `./app/queries` folder for describe queries for models of your project
+- `./app/service` folder for describe queries for models of your project
+- `./app/middleware` folder for add middleware (Fiber built-in and yours)

 ### ./docs

 **Folder with API Documentation**.
 This directory contains config files for auto-generated API Docs by Swagger.

+### ./helper

+**Folder helper / hook**.
+This directory helper/hook in your project.

+### ./routes

+**Folder routes**.
+This directory for define url endpoint in yout project.

-### ./pkg
+### ./config

 **Folder with project-specific functionality**.
 This directory contains all the project-specific code tailored only for your business use case, like _configs_, _middleware_, _routes_ or _utils_.

-- `./pkg/configs` folder for configuration functions
+- `./config/constant` folder for configuration constant variable
-- `./pkg/middleware` folder for add middleware (Fiber built-in and yours)
-- `./pkg/repository` folder for describe `const` of your project
-- `./pkg/routes` folder for describe routes of your project
+- `./config/logger` folder for initialize logger of your project
-- `./pkg/utils` folder with utility functions (server starter, error checker, etc)
+- `./config/utils` folder with utility functions (server starter, error checker, etc)

-### ./platform
+### ./database

 **Folder with platform-level logic**.
 This directory contains all the platform-level logic that will build up the actual project, like _setting up the database_ or _cache server instance_ and _storing migrations_.

-- `./platform/cache` folder with in-memory cache setup functions (by default, Redis)
+- `./database` folder with database setup functions (by default, PostgreSQL)
-- `./platform/database` folder with database setup functions (by default, PostgreSQL)
+- `./database/cache` folder with in-memory cache setup functions (by default, Redis)
-- `./platform/migrations` folder with migration files (used with [golang-migrate/migrate](https://github.com/golang-migrate/migrate) tool)
+- `./database/migrations` folder with migration files (used with [golang-migrate/migrate](https://github.com/golang-migrate/migrate) tool)

 ## ⚙️ Configuration